eduard-ungureanu/restore-missing-tb-templates/README.md

 1. Open the Templates > All Templates
 2. Order all CPT (custom post types) by name
 3. Delete all duplicates except the most recent one

+## Misc
+If the WordPress installation is using Post Revisions, it is possible to use the WordPress Post Revisions on **Header Templates**, **Body Templates** and **Footer Templates** in order to revert changes that were done on those specific custom post types.

 ## Know compatiblity issues: